Three things we learned from the Seahawks’ 27-23 victory at the Rams

 The Seahawks’ star receiver and the Rams’ star cornerback went back and forth all afternoon, as they always do.

-Metcalf got the last laugh this time, hauling in the pass from Smith in the final minute with Ramsey dropped on his back.
+Metcalf got the last laugh this time, hauling in the pass from Smith in the final minute with Ramsey draped on his back.

 Metcalf immediately rose to his feet, looked up at the sky and screamed in celebration.
 Ramsey sat on his backside in the middle of the end zone.